terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.1 AI runs on digital computers**

 **This site takes a very down-to-earth mechanistic approach to understanding AI.
-Thats because AI is based on mechanistic binary matrix math algorithms that run on binary circuits.**
+Thats because AI is based on mechanistic binary matrix math algorithms that run on binary circuits.** AI intelligence simulation has only recently become possible because only recently the computational hardware has reached the performance level required to generate responses faster than a human can process the responses.

 The diagrams below show (1) a model and (2) the code that defines the model structure and training.
 Note the components of the model
 - Transformer (TF) generates response tokens based on the input tokens.
 - Internal agent (iAgent) sends and receives tokens to/from the TF.
 - API allows the external agent (eAgent, not shown) (the core control loop you write, usually in Python) to use the model.

-**AI intelligence simulation has only recently become possible because only recently the computational hardware has reached the performance level required to generate responses faster than a human can process the responses**.

 <!-- **A "model" in AI is anything that has a neural network (NN) at its core**.
 It may have a lot of other stuff wrapped around the NN (CNN convolution, LLM attention heads, etc) but **the core statistical pattern matching functionality runs on a NN**.
 The differences are mainly architecture, training, orchestration, and use case. **All models are first (1) "trained"** (internal NN params are programmed using SW tools) and **then (2) used to infer output from input.**  -->